 This economic case is intriguing and worth unpacking scientifically and politely.
-There is a blend of economics and ‘experience’ or emotion in your note, and I will attempt to separate them.
+Your note has a blend of economics and ‘experience’ or emotion, and I will attempt to separate them.

-4 An average stay at a place in Botswana like the Zarafa Dhow Suite or Mombo will cost you US$2,500 per day per person, whereas the average lodging fees for most hunting companies (I researched about 40) tends to be around US$350-$450 per person.
+4 An average stay at a place in Botswana, like the Zarafa Dhow Suite or Mombo, will cost you US$2,500 per day per person.
+In contrast, the average lodging fees for most hunting companies (I researched about 40) are around US$350-$450 per person.

-6. All of the Great Plains camps do actually give US$100 to communities as a conservancy or community fee as do many others, so that is at least equalled in your ‘offer’.
+6. All of the Great Plains camps do actually give US$100 to communities as a conservancy or community fee, as do many others, so that is at least equal to your ‘offer’.
 However, most hunting concessions can only service 12-15 or so hunters a year.
-Even on a seven day safari, that is at best 20 clients a year.
-So the average hunting operation produces US$15,000 in community fees in a five month hunting season.
+Even on a seven-day safari, that is, at best, 20 clients a year.
+So the average hunting operation produces US$15,000 in community fees in a five-month hunting season.
 From one camp like Mara Plains, at a 60% occupancy of 14 guests per night for 12 months, the community fee would be US$306,000.
-Even if we remove from this any anti-poaching contribution, which on a hunting concession calculation may be US$15,000 (as per your note), a very liberal comparison would work out as a net benefit to community and conservation of US$30,000 for hunting versus US$300,000 for a photographic trip.
+Even if we remove from this any anti-poaching contribution, which on a hunting concession calculation may be US$15,000 (per your note), a very liberal comparison would work out as a net benefit to the community and conservation of US$30,000 for hunting versus US$300,000 for a photographic trip.

-7. Keeping the animals alive is clearly more viable but this also increases exponentially if you take into consideration the addition of their offspring to the ecosystem.
-In the case of lions, each male lion would be adding a further US$2M every time a cub survives to adulthood, and lions have an average output of about six cubs in their lifetimes.
+7. Keeping the animals alive is clearly more viable but also increases exponentially if you consider the addition of their offspring to the ecosystem.
+In the case of lions, each male lion would add a further US$2M every time a cub survives to adulthood, and lions have an average output of about six cubs in their lifetimes.

-8. The entire safari cost of US$20,000-$25,000 that you quote equates to a ten day photographic safari with Great Plains.
-That excludes flights and tips etc. However, I see that if there are two people on a hunt, the fee goes down by about 33% for the second person so a trophy hunt for two people would be about 15% less than an average photographic safari.
-Hence photographic safaris in some cases already exceed the prices achieved from hunting.
+8. The entire safari cost of US$20,000-$25,000 you quote equates to a ten-day photographic safari with Great Plains.
+That excludes flights and tips etc. However, I see that if two people are on a hunt, the fee goes down by about 33% for the second person, so a trophy hunt for two people would be about 15% less than an average photographic safari.
+Hence photographic safaris, in some cases, already exceed the prices achieved from hunting.

 9. So yes, converting that land to non-hunting ground would probably make more money, especially if your business model, which now aims at 15 people, could be increased to 100 as per your request.

-10. To summarise, it is not possible to win any economic argument for hunting so it comes down to an emotional one.
-It is ironic that the hunting representatives urge everyone not to get emotional about the subject and yet hunters come to Africa to get the (emotional) thrill of killing.
-Anyone who says that it is for conservation can simply write a cheque to any of the great NGOs saving wildlife today.
+10. To summarise, it is impossible to win any economic argument for hunting, so it comes down to an emotional one.
+Ironically, the hunting representatives urge everyone not to get emotional about the subject, yet hunters come to Africa to get the (emotional) thrill of killing.
+Anyone who says it is for conservation can simply write a cheque to any great NGOs saving wildlife today.